 Many survey sites out there market to kids under 18.
 But are they safe?
 It’s understandable that kids want to start making money to start buying their own things and survey sites can make that possible.

-As a teen, you’d want to know that the survey sites you’re visiting would have your parents’ approval.
-And as a parent, you’d want to know that your child is using survey sites that are safe.
+As a parent, you’d want to know that your child is using survey websites that are safe.
 You’d also want to know that the content on the site is appropriate for younger users.

 Also, it’s important to note that these sites require parental consent for any member under age 18.
 Check them out and see if any of these survey sites can help your child earn some spending cash.

 Top Survey Sites for Kids